Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes: Simulation Studies

-In this section we present: \begin{enumerate}[leftmargin=0.4cm] \itemsep 0em \item Two simulation examples which demonstrate: (i) denoising of persistence diagrams, obtained under scale and sampling variabilities in the data, through alignment of landscapes; (ii) benefits of computing mean landscape and PC directions on the set of aligned landscapes as opposed to computing a pointwise mean with unaligned ones, as currently done in practice.
-Versions of both examples when data is sampled with noise, and additional examples on torii and spirals, are available in Appendices B.1 and B.2 respectively of the Supplementary Material. \item A real data example on 3D brain artery trees which: (i) through alignment of persistence landscapes for male and female groups, uncovers how apparent difference in the unaligned mean landscapes of the two groups can be attributed to a difference in scale; (ii) confirms this finding by comparing the distributions of the total artery lengths of males and females.
-These substantially add to the findings in \cite{bendich_2016}. \end{enumerate}
+In this section, we present simulation examples which demonstrate (i) denoising of persistence diagrams, obtained under scale and sampling variabilities in point clouds, through alignment of landscapes, and (ii) benefits of computing the mean landscape and PC directions on the set of aligned landscapes as opposed to computing a pointwise mean with unaligned ones, as currently done in practice.
+The supplement contains additional examples that (i) consider data sampled with additive noise (Appendix A), and (ii) illustrate mean estimation (Appendix B).

-For the simulated examples, we use the \verb|ripsDiag| function to compute persistence diagrams using the Vietoris-Rips simplicial complex for point clouds, and the \verb|landscape| function to compute landscapes from persistence diagrams; both functions are part of the \verb|TDA| \verb|R| package \citep{fasy_2014R}.
-In the EFDA framework, registration, mean estimation and PCA for a sample of landscapes are implemented in \verb|MATLAB|; the entire procedure requires approximately 1 minute on a standard laptop for each example.
-We have included additional simulated examples in the Supplementary Material (Appendix B.2).
-Data and \verb|MATLAB| code to reproduce the simulated examples are also included in the Supplementary Material (the directory entitled `code and data').
+For these examples, we use the \verb|ripsDiag| function to compute persistence diagrams using the Vietoris-Rips simplicial complex for point clouds, and the \verb|landscape| function to compute landscapes from persistence diagrams; both functions are part of the \verb|TDA| \verb|R| package \citep{fasy_2014R}.
+In the EFDA framework, registration, mean estimation and PCA for a sample of landscapes are implemented in \verb|MATLAB|.
+Code and data to reproduce simulated examples are available here: \url{https://github.com/jamesmatuk/EFDA-of-Persistence-Landscapes}.